 One of the questions asked in the College Pulse survey was, “Which of the following statements are true of the outdoor spaces on your campus?”
 A majority of respondents to this survey answered that their campus has many nice places to sit outside and/or has many nice places to study outside.

-One of the questions I posed concerned the interns and recent graduates’ favorite spots on campus.
+A question I posed to our interns and recent graduates’ focused on their favorite spots on campus.
 Their responses mirrored the answers in the College Pulse survey.
 Green spaces received numerous mentions.
 Quads, wooded areas, arboretums, and green areas were seen as campus positives.
-Some even had picnic tables, grills, hammocks and Adirondack chairs, providing the perfect place for quiet relaxation or socializing.
-Not only do these areas provide a break from the grind of classes and studio work but green spaces have been shown to boost mental health.
-One example of an optimal outdoor space was a grassy area that serves as an informal meeting point where students can work, play sports, socialize, or simply be present in the community.
+Some mentioned specific amenities within their favorite spaces, such as picnic tables, grills, hammocks and Adirondack chairs.
+Our RLPSers liked that these areas provide a break from the grind of classes and studio work but also that green spaces have been shown to boost mental health.
+One example of an optimal outdoor space described by our alumna was a grassy area that serves as an informal meeting point where students can work, play sports, socialize, or simply be present in the community.

 Another campus feature that came up repeatedly as a favorite were spaces that foster social interaction and collaboration.
 This included the outdoor spaces mentioned above along with dining halls and studio space.
-The design studios that these students spend so much time in earned multiple comments.
-They found that these spaces create “workplace-like environments” and form a community with peers and “like-minded people.”
+The design studios where these students spend most of their time earned multiple accolades.
+They appreciated that these spaces create “workplace-like environments” and form a community with peers and “like-minded people.”

 Dining halls were another favorite place to be.
 These spaces were seen as a spot to meet up with friends and also act as an informal work space.
-Learning commons and libraries earned praise by providing individual nooks and calm study spaces as well as group areas for work and study.
+Praise was given to institutions whose learning commons and libraries provide individual nooks and calm study spaces as well as group areas for work and study.

 The Spaces That Miss the Mark

 When posed with the opposite question, what were the least favorite spots on campus, the answers were just as interesting.
-Ineffective, or even absent, HVAC systems came up in our conversation more than once.
-In addition to the heating and cooling issues, they pointed out that some buildings had existing windows that didn’t close properly or were designed with a shading system that didn’t function correctly.
-Many spaces had bad acoustics that made it less than favorable for learning or working.
-One recent grad referenced the square near the center of campus that turned into a wind tunnel during cold months and was extremely hot in summer making a nice campus space little used.
+Spaces on campus that compromised student comfort were the focus.
+These included spaces with heating and cooling issues, buildings that have windows that don’t close properly or were designed with a shading system that doesn’t function correctly, and environments with poor acoustics that make it less favorable for learning or working.
+One recent grad referenced the square near the center of campus that turns into a wind tunnel during cold months and is extremely hot in summer.
+Although the space is usually appealing, the poor level of comfort leaves the space underutilized.

 Safety concerns was another area that participants said made parts of campus less than ideal.
 Broken down spaces, graffiti, along with areas that tend to hold water and flood resulted in spaces that felt insecure and were avoided.